egg-mode-rs/egg-mode/README.md

 println!("{} (@{})", rustlang.name, rustlang.screen_name);
 ```

-For more examples of how to use this library, check the files in the examples folder.
-The
+### Examples

+There are more examples in `examples` folder.
+To run them you will need to create two files
+`examples/common/consumer_key` and `examples/common/consumer_secret` containing your consumer
+key and secret respectively.

-authentication code for most of them is in `examples/common/mod.rs`, though that's also mostly
+The authentication code for most of them is in `examples/common/mod.rs`, though that's also mostly
-wrapped up in code to write the access token to disk and load it back in. `examples/bearer.rs` is an
+wrapped up in code to write the access token to disk and load it back in.

-example of using application-only authentication to get a Bearer token and use it to load a user's
+`examples/bearer.rs` is an example of using application-only authentication to get a Bearer token
-posts.
-Other examples showcase a handful of actions from their related module.
-To run any of the
+and use it to load a user's posts.
+Other examples showcase a handful of actions from their related
-examples for yourself, see the notes in `examples/common/mod.rs`.
+module.

 If you've found egg-mode useful, or just want to communicate your first impressions of it, please
 [track me down on Twitter][qm-twitter] and let me know!